mobxjs/mobx/docs/installation.md

 ## Use spec compliant transpilation for class properties

-⚠️ **Warning:** When using MobX with TypeScript and Babel, and you plan to use classes; make sure to update your configuration to use a TC-39 spec compliant transpilation for class fields, since this is not the default.
+⚠️ **Warning:** When using MobX with TypeScript or Babel, and you plan to use classes; make sure to update your configuration to use a TC-39 spec compliant transpilation for class fields, since this is not the default.
 Without this, class fields cannot be made observable before they are initialized.

 -   **TypeScript**: Set the compiler option `"useDefineForClassFields": true`.
 -   **Babel**: Make sure to use at least version 7.12, with the following configuration: